tytydraco/yessleep/out/Theres_a_god_in_space_and_it_wont_let_me_die.md

 “Goodbye”

 With that, Phoebe stepped into the airlock.
 She looked back at me, then walked over to the button inside the airlock.
 She turned to face the other door as she pressed down on the button.
-I watched as the airlock door closed, the room decompressed, then opened into the dark abyss of space.
+I watched as the airlock door sealed, the room decompressed, then opened into the dark abyss of space.
 In those final moments I believe she was at peace with her decision.
 Phoebe Morizzi was the final crew member to die, the second to kill themself.

 I was then alone, in an empty dark ship, in the middle of space, not a single living being for thousands of kilometers.
 Or so I thought.
 The next 2 days were a little scary, sometimes I thought I heard footsteps or the ship would beep and I would have to remind myself that I was alone.
 I would spend my time in the greenhouse or in the cockpit watching as I drifted closer to the “blackhole”.